 If you have a specific learning difficulty or disability which may present you with barriers to your learning, you should discuss this with us before you start your course.
-We will invite you to a meeting to discuss your needs and if, following assessment, we confirm that you will need additional learning support our Learning Support Team will work closely with you to ensure you achieve your full potential.
+We will invite you to a meeting to discuss your needs and if, following assessment, we confirm that you will need additional learning support our Inclusion & Support team Team will work closely with you to ensure you achieve your full potential.

 - target provision to assist students with numeracy and literacy requirements